balamanoharb/coding-refresher/notes/language/ruby/language-ruby.md

 # returns true
 ```

-> NOTE : empty? is not part of Numbers
+> NOTE : empty? is not part of Numeric or nil.
+> empty? should be used only if you are expecting something other than nil or number

 ### 1.3.4. check if array is empty